antoniolopesg/k8s-learning/README.md

 - kubectl delete replicasets - Delete a replicaset
 - kubectl get deployments - List deployments
 - kubectl rollout history deployment deploymentName - List rollouts history of a deployment
+- kubectl rollout undo deployment - make the rollback to last revision

 ## Good to Know
 ~/.kube/config - has all the credentials and certificates to access a cluster